celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 celocli account:show $CELO_VALIDATOR_RG_ADDRESS
 ```

-Lock cGLD from your `ReleaseGold` contracts to fulfill the lock-up requirements to register a Validator and Validator Group.
-The current requirement is any value strictly greater than 10,000 cGLD to register a Validator, and any value strictly greater than 10,000 cGLD _per member validator_ to register a Validator Group.
-Here we lock up 10000.1 cGLD for each.
+Lock CELO from your `ReleaseGold` contracts to fulfill the lock-up requirements to register a Validator and Validator Group.
+The current requirement is any value strictly greater than 10,000 CELO to register a Validator, and any value strictly greater than 10,000 CELO _per member validator_ to register a Validator Group.
+Here we lock up 10000.1 CELO for each.

 ```bash
 celocli releasegold:locked-gold --contract $CELO_VALIDATOR_GROUP_RG_ADDRESS --action lock --value 100001e17
 celocli releasegold:locked-gold --contract $CELO_VALIDATOR_RG_ADDRESS --action lock --value 100001e17
 ```

-Check that your cGLD was successfully locked with the following commands:
+Check that your CELO was successfully locked with the following commands:

 ```bash
 # On your local machine